[This captures the heart of the

 ain't go not Essence left.
 Science in cyberpunk, as Bruce Sterling

-put it, "is a sheet of mutating radiation pouring through a crowd, a
+put it, "is a sheet of mutating radiation pouring through a crowd,

 jam-packed Global Bus roaring wildly up an exponential slope."